Serves: 6 to 8

 - 1 to 2 tablespoons fresh thyme Add to list

-Between two sheets of waxed paper, roll the dough into a circle until it's big enough to cover the pan.
-Trim the edges and pinch some holes in the dough with a fork.
-Freeze the shell until hard and then put it into the oven.
+Between two sheets of waxed paper, roll dough into a circle until it's big enough to cover the pan.
+Trim the edges and pierce some holes in the dough with a fork.
+Freeze the shell until hard.
 Bake for 12 to 15 minutes.

-In a food processor combine tofu, olive oil, balsamic vinegar, miso, garlic and salt.
-Process until creamy.
+In a food processor combine tofu, 3 tablespoons olive oil, vinegar, miso, garlic and 1 teaspoon salt; process until creamy.

-Sauté the mushrooms in olive oil over medium heat for about 10 minutes.
-Add the Marsala wine and black pepper and sauté for another 5 minutes.
-Sauté the shallots over medium heat until translucent.
-Chop the fresh herbs.
+Sauté mushrooms in remaining 1 tablespoon olive oil over medium heat for about 10 minutes.
+Add Marsala wine and black pepper and sauté for another 5 minutes.
+Sauté shallots over medium heat until translucent.

-Mix everything together and transfer the filling into the cold shell.
+Combine egg mixture, mushrooms, shallots and herbs; transfer the filling into the cold shell.
 Bake for 25 to 35 minutes.
-Serve with a nice green salad.

 Recipe by, PCC Cooks Instructor